John Doar: Civil rights career

 A Republican, Doar served as Deputy Assistant and then Assistant Attorney General for Civil Rights in the U.S. Dept. of Justice, from 1960 to 1967, during which time he was involved in several of the most significant events of the American civil rights movement.
 In 1961 he operated in Montgomery, Alabama, along with his assistant, John Seigenthaler, to protect the Freedom Riders.

 In 1962, he confronted Ross Barnett over Barnett's attempts to prevent James Meredith from entering the segregated University of Mississippi.
-He also prosecuted Collie Leroy Wilkins for federal civil rights violations in the murder of Viola Liuzzo, gaining conviction by an all-white jury in Alabama.
+He also prosecuted Collie Wilkins for federal civil rights violations in the murder of Viola Liuzzo, gaining conviction by an all-white jury in Alabama.
 In 1963, he calmed an angry mob after the assassination of civil rights leader Medgar Evers, murdered outside his home.

 Doar prosecuted the federal case for civil rights violations against the people who were accused of murdering Andrew Goodman, James Chaney and Michael Schwerner, young civil rights workers in Mississippi.
+He also acted as the federal chief counsel during the Theron Lynd litigation, a circuit clerk and voter registrar in Forrest County, Mississippi accused of discrimination.

 He had earlier contributed to drafting the Civil Rights Act of 1964, which Lyndon Johnson signed to try to secure constitutional rights for all citizens.
 In March 1965, Doar was the first to arrive in Montgomery, Alabama, during the third of the Selma to Montgomery marches.
 He walked into Montgomery half a block ahead of the march in his capacity as Assistant Attorney General.

 Doar left the government in 1967.
 He went into private practice and worked for Bedford Stuyvesant Development Corporation.
 From late 1968 to 1969 he was president of the New York City Board of Education.
 During his tenure he supported gender discrimination, opposing the entry of girls to all-boy high schools.